lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 >
 </iframe>

-Here, you can see that the cache is kept until we clear it on fetch.
+Here, you can see that the cache is kept until we optionally clear it on fetch.
 🥳 Awesome!

 # Summary

 Caching can really improve your app by reducing the fetch calls between components, regardless of when the fetch is done.
 Hopefully these various techniques can help you decide and implement a cache next time you identify multiple calls being made to the same set of URLs within your app.

 I'll *cache* you in the next one.
-I'll show myself out 🤣
+Lol, I'll show myself out 🤣